AnvithaChaluvadi/Joint-Savings_Module20Challenge/README.md

 #### Deposit 5 ETH - Transaction 3: Send 5 ether

-* I converted the value from Wei to Ether and successfully set it to 5, then deposited it.
+* I converted the value from wei to Ether and successfully set it to 5, then deposited it.

     <p align="center">
     <img src = Execution_Results/Deposit_5-pt1.png width =20% height 30%=/>